 State Sen. Jerry Hill proposed a bill last month that would prevent cities and school districts from installing artificial turf fields that use granulated chunks of used tyres, known as crumb rubber or styrene-butadiene (SBR) rubber, for the next three years.
 The bill also proposes that the state conduct a comprehensive study on the health effects of crumb rubber on the people who use the fields.

-Hill introduced the bill after growing concerns from the public that the rubber surfaces on turf fields could be increasing the number of cases of leukemia and lymphoma among young athletes, as well as prostate, testicular and other cancers.
+Hill introduced the bill after growing concerns from the public that the rubber surfaces on turf fields could be increasing the number of cases of leukaemia and lymphoma among young athletes, as well as prostate, testicular and other cancers.

 The Mountain View-Los Altos school district installed new artificial turf fields at both Mountain View and Los Altos high schools over the summer, both of which include a layer of crumb rubber.
 The turf manufacturer, Field Turf, maintains that there are no associated health effects to using the rubber, according to Mike Mathiesen, associate superintendent of business services for the district.

 US studies on the health effects of the crumb rubber fields, so far, have been anything but conclusive.
-The Environmental Protection Agency conducted a study in 2009 and found that the concentration of dangerous compounds were below the “level of concern,” according to the EPA website.
+The Environmental Protection Agency conducted a study in 2009 and found that the concentration of dangerous compounds was below the “level of concern,” according to the EPA website.
 But by the EPA’s own admission, the study was very limited — it only looked at four sites — and should not be used to “reach any comprehensive conclusion.”